Waer1/Delta_Y_Converter/README.md

 you will git the result in th eright side

-* you git error id you enter 0 value of negative values for any R
+* you git error if you enter 0 value of negative values for any R